Introduction to SLC 500 Data Tables

 - CD — This is the “enable” bit for the CTD instruction.

-- OV — This is the overflow bit, and is set when the counter exceeds 32767.
+- OV — This is the overflow bit, and goes high when the counter exceeds 32767.
 This is the maximum value for a 16 bit signed integer.

-- UN — This is the underflow bit, and is set when the counter drops below -32768.
+- UN — This is the underflow bit, and goes high when the counter drops below -32768.

 - UA — Update Accumulator.
-This is used for High Speed Counter of a fixed SLC unit.
+We use this for High Speed Counters of a fixed SLC unit.

 - PRE — This is the counter’s preset.